 New research from Yale University reveals that a common sedative may help combat common viral infections that can cause birth defects in developing babies.

-The drug valnoctamide, used for decades in Europe as a mood stabilizer, prevented baby mice from developing neurological problems associated with infection with cytomegalovirus (CMV), carried by about half of adult humans.
+The drug valnoctamide, used for decades in Europe as a mood stabilizer, prevented baby mice from developing neurological problems associated with infection with cytomegalovirus (CMV), carried by about half of the adult humans.

 A member of the family of Herpes viruses, CMV can remain latent for a lifetime and seldom causes adults harm unless they are immune-compromised.
 However, if a mother has an active infection during pregnancy, the virus can invade the developing fetus and cause a number of substantial problems, including vision and hearing loss, epilepsy, small brain size, and intellectual disability.
 CMV has also been linked to some cases of autism spectrum disorders.

-The researchers gave CMV-infected newborn mice — the developmental equivalent of a second trimester fetus in humans — injections of valnoctamide and discovered that the drug-treated mice did not develop the neurological and behavioral problems that were caused by CMV in the absence of the drug.
+The researchers gave CMV-infected newborn mice — the developmental equivalent of a second-trimester fetus in humans — injections of valnoctamide and discovered that the drug-treated mice did not develop the neurological and behavioral problems that were caused by CMV in the absence of the drug.

 “The drug gets into the brain and blocks CMV and reduces many of the negative behavioral and neurological effects of the virus,” said Anthony van den Pol, professor of neurosurgery at Yale and senior author of the study.